Natural Products

 Osteoporosis

-Because women are more likely to get osteoporosis, it’s often overlooked in men.
-The condition is 4 times as likely in women than men.
+Because women are more likely to get osteoporosis, it’s often overlooked in men, but he condition is 4 times more likely in women than men.

-Men can get osteoporosis, too — it’s just less common.But men who have this lack of bone density and break a hip are twice as likely to die than women with osteoporosis who break
+Men can get osteoporosis, too — it’s just less common.But men who are oestrogen dominant and who have this lack of bone density and break a hip are twice as likely to die than women with osteoporosis who break a hip.

 UTI’s